-The remains of skeletons indicate most of them did not survive, and they either died of starvation, or from safication, when the Romans lit a fire at the entrance to the cave.
-The most famous discovery were a cache of letters sent from Bar-Kokhba himself to the rebels of Ein-Gedi, with various tactical and religious instructions.
+The discovery of skeletons indicates most of them did not survive.
+They died either from starvation, or from suffocation, perhaps from a fire lit at the caves’ entry by the Romans.
+The most famous discovery was a cache of letters sent from Bar-Kokhba, the leader of the revolt, to the rebels of Ein Gedi, with various tactical and religious instructions.

-A monument above the cliff of the cave contains the remains of the rebels after being studied.
-The plaque over the place of this secondary burial was vandalised several times, most likely by Arab Palestinians living in the area.
+A monument above the cave marks the spot where the rebels’ skeletal remains were re-buried after been studied.
+The monuments’ plaque was vandalized, several times, most likely by locals.
 In my last visit in 2018, it was repaired, again.

 Book an Off-Road Tour to the Cave of the Letters Lookout